learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Creating the Model

-Let's rebuild a fully connected (Dense) layer network with relu activations in Keras.
+Rebuild a fully connected (Dense) layer network with relu activations in Keras.

-Recall that we used 2 hidden with 50 units in the first layer and 25 in the second, both with a `relu` activation function.
-Because we are dealing with a multiclass problem (classifying the complaints into 7 classes), we use a use a softmax classifyer in order to output 7 class probabilities per case.
+Recall that you used 2 hidden with 50 units in the first layer and 25 in the second, both with a relu activation function.
+Because you are dealing with a multiclass problem (classifying the complaints into 7 classes), use a softmax classifyer in order to output 7 class probabilities per case.